dart-lang/site-www/src/codelabs/iterables.md

 ## Exercise: Putting it all together

-It’s time to practice what you’ve learned in one final exercise.
+It’s time to practice what you learned, in one final exercise.

-This exercise provides the class `EmailAddress` with a constructor, that takes a `String`.
+This exercise provides the class `EmailAddress` with a constructor that takes a `String`.

 <?code-excerpt "iterables/lib/email.dart"?>
 {% prettify dart %}